firepear/homefarm/docs/gnatwren.md

     the machines you want to run the Gnatwren agent to this group
   - Edit `./files/gwagent-config.json` to point at the IP of the machine where the `gwgather` container is running
-  - Rerun the `farmctl gnatwren-deploy` to deploy the Gnatwren agent and its
+  - Rerun the `farmctl gnatwren-deploy` to deploy/update the Gnatwren agent and its configuration to nodes

 You should then be able to visit `http://GWGATHER_IP:9098/` and see current stats about your farm.
 See the Gnatwren docs for more